English The Past Progressive

-This unit covers the past progressive or past continuous tense.
+This module covers the past progressive or past continuous tense.
 This tense is used to show an activity happening in the past that is interrupted by another action or event or to indicate simultaneity of past events or actions.

 For example: "I was listening to a podcast when I heard a loud crash."